manasidek/kickstarter-analysis/README.md

 ## Analysis and Challenges

+The Kickstarter data and analysis performed is contained in the [Kickstarter_challenge](https://github.com/manasidek/kickstarter-analysis/blob/main/Kickstarter_challenge.zip) Excel file.

 ### Analysis of Outcomes Based on Launch Date
 After reviewing the Kickstarter data, a Years column was created to give a better understanding about the launch dates.
 Louise needed to visualize outcomes based on launch dates for ‘theater’ category, for which a pivot table was created to summarize outcomes of all “Theater” campaigns.
 A line chart was created based on the pivot table as shown in the image below.
 ![Theater Outcomes Based On Launch Date](https://github.com/manasidek/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)